Medieval stained glass: Inherent color

-Deliberately added colourants
+Deliberately added colorants

 Heraclius' De coloribus et artibus Romanorum includes instructions for creating green and red glass by adding copper (probably in the form of ore or copper filings) to the batch, a method practiced since ancient times.
 (The chapters on how to make red, green and blue glass are missing from De diversis artibus.)

-As with the iron/manganese colours, the colours formed by the addition of copper oxide to the glass are dependent on the different oxidation states of the added copper.
+As with the iron/manganese colors, the colors formed by the addition of copper oxide to the glass are dependent on the different oxidation states of the added copper.
 In an oxidising environment blue cupric (Cu2+) ions are formed, in a strongly reducing environment red colloidal cuprous (Cu1+) oxide is formed and if reoxidised then green cuprous (Cu1+) oxide results.

 The production of bright reds and blues in particular was straightforward, as the addition of copper to the mix resulted in the reliable creation of red, blue and green.
 The dominance of red and blue in Romanesque and Gothic glass is obvious.
 However, at York Minster, for example, it was demonstrated that 90% of the medieval glass was coloured by means of iron/manganese content.